clarkhacks/RdRx/README.md

 1. Verify your D1 database is properly configured in wrangler.toml
 2. Check that all tables were created successfully
 3. Try running the schema.sql file again to ensure all tables exist
+4. Verify the `email_verified` column exists in the users table

+### File Upload Issues

+If file uploads aren't working:

+1. Check R2 bucket configuration in wrangler.toml
+2. Verify R2 bucket permissions
+3. Ensure the bucket name matches in your configuration
+4. Check browser console for upload errors

 ### Deployment Issues